smaht-dac/submitr/docs/source/credentials.rst

-If you have been designated as a submitter for the SMaHT project, and plan to use spreadsheet-based submission system (i.e. ``smaht-submitr``) to view, upload, create, or update data from/to SMaHT Portal, you are required to obtain and setup an access and secret key (i.e. `credentials`) from SMaHT Portal.
+If you have been designated as a submitter for the SMaHT project, and plan to use spreadsheet-based submission system (i.e. ``smaht-submitr``) to view, upload, create, or update data with SMaHT Portal, you are required to obtain and setup an access and secret key (i.e. `credentials`) from SMaHT Portal.